tytydraco/yessleep/out/The_Girl_on_My_Commute_Part_4.md

 As I headed back to the train, I turned back one last time to see them walking hand in hand, finally free.
 Three down, two to go.

 Everything shifted back to normal, Percy gave me a pat on the back.
-“I think you’re getting the hang of this, kid.
+“You’re getting good at this, kid.
+At this rate, you’ll empty the train before your time’s up.
 Although, I think mine might be a bit more difficult.”

 I let out a small laugh, but as I did, I immediately knew something was wrong.
-My breath ran cold, I could see the vapor, which only meant one thing.
+My breath curled in front of my mouth, white and slow.
+The temperature dropped like a trapdoor opening under our feet, which only meant one thing.
 Zoe and Percy saw the shift in my face as I looked behind them.
 They turned, only to join in my horror.

 It was the Thin Man, and he did *not* seem pleased.